open-sauced/intro/CONTRIBUTING.md

 3. **Ensure the section's numbers are in order**

-   - Change the section numbers in the relative paths following your new section.
+   As the section's numbers should be in order, you need to change the section numbers in the relative paths following your new section.

 4. **Submitting your contribution**